-Here’s the deal. . . dulce de leche is divine!
+Here’s the deal. . . this one ingredient dulce de leche recipe is divine!
 It’s unbelievably rich, creamy and delicious.
 It can be added to a plethora of baked goods or covered with chocolate.
 It can be drizzled over ice-cream or eaten with a spoon!

 Sweetened condensed milk is cow’s milk that has had the water removed and sugar added to it.
 The result is a very thick, super sweet milk.
 When this wonderful product is cooked very slowly, it turns into dulce de leche, which literally means “milk candy.”
 Yum!

 A can of the sweetened condensed milk is punctured twice at the top and has the label removed.
 The can is put into a pot on a cloth.
 Next, the pot is filled with water, and then it simmers for about six hours.

 Delicious creations made with the one ingredient dulce de leche recipe:

 - Salted Dulce de Leche Macaroons

 - Salted Dulce de Leche Brownies from Confessions of a Chocoholic

 I hope now that you know how to make dulce de leche, you’ll try it.

 - 1 (14-ounce) can sweetened condensed milk